HermesBoots/holbertonschool-csharp/0x02-csharp-arrays_lists_dictionaries/README.md

 ## Access an Element in an Array
 Method to retrieve element from array at an index given as an argument.

+## Replace Element
+Replace an element in an array at an index given as an argument.